 Tracking Revenue and profit is essential to maximizing profit and complying with tax requirements.
-Be sure to utilize seller reports available on various selling platforms such as eBay and Poshmark.
 Tax preparation is a reseller’s nightmare when bookkeeping is unorganized—these mistakes may be costly and result in tax implications and legal consequences.
 Thankfully, Vendoo does this for me!

 Pro Tip: Read the book Profit First by Mike Michalowicz!
 This book—which proposes easy principles to simplify business accounting—will change your mindset and business model!

 With a vast and saturated market of resellers vending similar products, advertising is essential.
 Consider using social media to drive traffic to your reselling platforms.
 Social media, when used consistently and strategically, is arguably the most effective form of modern advertising.

 Self-branding is critical to advertising success.
 If your username is “yourname1980something”, no one is going to remember that.
 Brainstorm something unique and catchy, and reserve that name across all reselling platforms and social media.

 Similarly, support and connect with other resellers.
 There is a large reseller community on Instagram, Facebook, and TikTok.
 Through social media networking, you will make valuable connections, increase exposure, and acquire industry knowledge.
 Attend real-life networking events to create friendships and business relationships.

 Pro Tip: Print business cards and always carry them with you!
 Distribute them everywhere and stick one in your orders as you prepare items for shipment!
 This is simple, free, and organic advertising!

 Networking and advertising can be highly instrumental aspects of your business model, helping to bring in customers and raise awareness about your reselling business.

 8. Be Professional